nathanael-fijalkow/games_book/_sources/Classic/3_Parity/value_iteration.md

 which in turn induces a monotonic operator $\Op_T : F_V \to F_V$.
 Since $T$ is fixed we do not specify the subscript $T$ for all these objects.

-The last step is to construct an algorithm returning the maximal progress measure relying on Kleene's fixed point theorem (stated as  {ref}`Theorem <1-thm:kleene>`).
+The last step is to construct an algorithm returning the maximal progress measure relying on Kleene's fixed point theorem (stated as  {prf:ref}`1-thm:kleene`).
-The generic algorithm is explained in  {ref}`Section <1-sec:value_iteration>`, let us instantiate it here.
+The generic algorithm is explained in  Section {ref}`1-sec:value_iteration`, let us instantiate it here.

 For the complexity analysis it is useful to decompose $\Op$ into a set of operators: